rconan/skycover/readme.md

 out for every polygon in the system, for every one of 60 positions along the 60 degree tracking path.

+With the print option, the program will also attempt to print the valid starfields to files in a directory named 'starfiles'.
+So if you would like to use the print option to see the visual simulation, you should create a folder in the toplevel called 'starfiles'.

 The coordinates of a polygon are printed out in ordered pairs in a single line.
 The m3 obscuration is printed out like this